erwinvaneyk/kubernetes/examples/guestbook-go/README.md

 ### Step One: Create the Redis master pod<a id="step-one"></a>

 Use the `examples/guestbook-go/redis-master-controller.json` file to create a [replication controller](../../docs/user-guide/replication-controller.md) and Redis master [pod](../../docs/user-guide/pods.md).
 The pod runs a Redis key-value server in a container.
-Using a replication controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).
+Using a replication controller is the preferred way to launch long-running pods, even for 1 replica, such that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).

 1. Use the [redis-master-controller.json](redis-master-controller.json) file to create the Redis master replication controller in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:

     ```console
     $ kubectl create -f examples/guestbook-go/redis-master-controller.json
-    replicationcontrollers/redis-master
+    replicationcontroller "redis-master" created
     ```

-2. To verify that the redis-master controller is up, list the replication controllers you created in the cluster with the `kubectl get rc` command(if you don't specify a `--namespace`, the `default` namespace will be used.
+2. To verify that the redis-master replication controller is up, list the replication controllers you created in the cluster with the `kubectl get rc` command (if you don't specify a `--namespace`, the `default` namespace will be used.
 The same below):

     ```console
     $ kubectl get rc
     CONTROLLER             CONTAINER(S)            IMAGE(S)                    SELECTOR                         REPLICAS
-    redis-master           redis-master            gurpartap/redis             app=redis,role=master            1
+    redis-master           redis-master            redis                       app=redis,role=master            1
     ...
     ```

-    Result: The replication controller then creates the single Redis master pod.

-3. To verify that the redis-master pod is running, list the pods you created in cluster with the `kubectl get pods` command:
+3. Internally, the replication controller should have created the single Redis master pod.
+To verify that the redis-master pod is running, list the pods you created in cluster with the `kubectl get pods -o wide` command:

     ```console
-    $ kubectl get pods
+    $ kubectl get pods -o wide
-    NAME                        READY     STATUS    RESTARTS   AGE
+    NAME                        READY     STATUS    RESTARTS   AGE    NODE
-    redis-master-xx4uv          1/1       Running   0          1m
+    redis-master-xx4uv          1/1       Running   0          1m     172.17.4.99
     ...
     ```

-    Result: You'll see a single Redis master pod and the machine where the pod is running after the pod gets placed (may take up to thirty seconds).
+    Result: You'll see a single Redis master pod and, using the `-o wide` parameter, the machine where the pod is running after the pod gets placed.
+Note that the creation of the pod may take up to thirty seconds.

 4. To verify what containers are running in the redis-master pod, you will need to SSH into the machine and then run `docker ps`.
 For example in the case of a vagrant-based setup, you would use `vagrant ssh <machine-name>`: